ninscope/Hardware/README.md

 Printed circuit boards used in NINscope were designed in KiCAD.
 Check the Hardware wiki page for more info: https://github.com/ninscope/Hardware/wiki

-Update 03/02/2020: We expect http://www.LabMaker.org to start selling the electronics, baseplates and DAQ box for NINscope in the coming weeks.
+LabMaker sells the electronics (PCBs,excitation LED print w/ cabling), baseplates and DAQ box for NINscope [here](https://www.labmaker.org/collections/neuroscience/products/ninscope).

 ### Printing material
 We have 3D printed the microscope housing using an EnvisionTec Micro Plus Advantage printer with RCP-30 resin (requires coating afterwards) and a Formlabs Form 2 printer using RS-F2-GPBK-04 black resin.